 - Lower Average Cost.
 Annual tuition at a community college averages $3,500.
 This is ten times less than tuition at a private college.
 Part of every student’s community college tuition is subsidized by federal, state, or local money, which makes it incredibly easier to afford.
 In addition, states like New York, Tennessee, Oregon, Arkansas, and Kentucky have recently begin offering free community college for eligible students.

-Your college experience should be one of hope and opportunity, not massive student debt.
 If you were enrolled at DeVry in the last ten years, and took on a student loan, you may be entitled to monetary damages.
-The attorneys at Moss Bollinger have been settling cases against DeVry and miay be able to help you.
-We don't charge any fees up front.
-Call us today at 800-249-1175 for a free consultation or reach us online.
+The attorneys at Moss Bollinger have been settling cases against DeVry and may be able to help you.
+We don’t charge any fees up front.
+Call us today at (866) 535-2994 for a free consultation or reach us online.